Corruptions of Supervised Learning Problems: Typology and Mitigations: A Taxonomy of Corruptions in Supervised Learning

-\begin{defbox} A {\bfseries Markovian corruption} maps $\mc L = (\ell, \mc H, P)$ defined on $(Z, \mc{Z})$ to another learning problem $\t{\mc L}$ on $(Z, \mc{Z})$ through the action of a Markov kernel $\ka: Z \karrow Z$, such that $\t{\mc L} = (\ell, \mc H, \t{P} = P \circ \ka)$. \end{defbox} We remark that the definition above does not necessarily assume the Markov kernel $\tau$ to be known.
-We only require $\tau$ to exist, and for us to know the values assumed by the kernel action when evaluated on $P$, \ie $\t P = P \circ \ka$.
+We remark that the definition above does not necessarily assume the Markov kernel $\ka$ to be known.
+We only require $\ka$ to exist, and for us to know the values assumed by the kernel action when evaluated on $P$, \ie, $\t P = P \circ \ka$.
 The kernel is therefore not uniquely identified by the corruption definition, since multiple Markov kernels can generate $\t P$ from $P$.
 However, for the analysis carried on in the rest of the paper, we assume $\ka$ to be known.

-The rationale behind this choice for modeling corruption lies in viewing a Markov kernel, or \emph{observation channel} in the context of information theory, as a point-wise description of the stochastic process that leads to an observed probability distribution.
-This process is determined by external conditions that, in some sense, limit our ability of ``seeing'' the truth (probabilistic world), consequently giving rise to corruptions (distorted data distribution).
-Given the probabilistic focus of this work, we will from now on refer to Markovian corruption simply as \emph{\bfseries corruption}.
-For formal statements, we abuse the kernel notation and refer to the corruption induced by a kernel as the kernel itself, \ie, $\ka: Z \karrow Z $, or equivalently $\ka \in \mc M (Z,Z)$.
+The rationale behind this choice for modeling corruption lies in viewing a Markov kernel, or \emph{observation channel} \citep{csiszar1972class}, as a point-wise description of the stochastic process that leads to an observed probability distribution.
+This process is determined by external conditions that, in some sense, limit our ability of ``seeing'' the truth (probabilistic world/Nature), consequently giving rise to corruptions (distorted data distribution).

+For formal statements, we abuse the kernel notation and refer to the corruption induced by a kernel as the kernel itself, \ie, $\ka \colon Z \karrow Z' $, or equivalently $\ka \in \mc M (Z,Z')$ for some suitable sets $Z, Z'$.